If you want to learn how to write a Haiku, first read all the

 rules of the form.
 That's a good beginning.
 Then you have to get to work and start to write one on your own.

 Define your topic.
 If you review the rules of haiku, you will see that you are to be very specific and write about only one thought, idea or thing.
 After all, you are limited to only seventeen syllables.
 You have to pack a lot into them as it is.
 The task would be much harder with more than one thing to say.

-As I sat on the couch in my husband's office (okay, "man-cave") some time ago, my view was of his naked new desk.
-At the time, he spent more time with the flat screen TV than with his desk, so the desk was barren of any signs of life.
+As I sat on the couch in my home officesome time ago, my view was of this naked new desk.
+At the time, no one was using this desk for anything but storage, so it was barren of any signs of life.
 So this desk became my topic.

 Jot down some ideas and thoughts that you might have about your chosen topic.
 Words that came to mind for me were: barren, sterile, empty drawers, well-dusted, uncluttered.
 Make a list of some basic thoughts and observations about your chosen topic.